gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

       requires a substantial amount of resources and message exchanges if a large number of streams is used.

-DTLS over SCTP as described in this document overcomes these limitations of TLS over SCTP.
-In particular, DTLS/SCTP supports:

-   o  preservation of message boundaries.

-   o  a large number of unidirectional and bidirectional streams.

-   o  ordered and unordered delivery of SCTP user messages.

-   o  the partial reliability extension as defined in {{RFC3758}}.

-   o  the dynamic address reconfiguration extension as defined in
-      {{RFC5061}}.
+### Changes from RFC 6083

-However, {{RFC6083}} had the following limitation:
+The DTLS over SCTP solution defined in RFC 6083 had the following
+limitation:

    o The maximum user message size is 2^14 bytes, which is a single
       DTLS record limit.